Tompkins County Unique Natural Areas (UNAs)

 What a UNA is not...

 A UNA is not a regulatory designation, and it does not provide legal protection for an area.
-Instead, it provides an alert to municipal planning and decision-making processes that resources exist that may require modification of proposed activities.
+Instead, it provides an alert to municipal and County planning and decision-making processes that resources exist that may require modification of proposed activities.

-What's in the UNA report?
+What's in the UNA Inventory?

-• Location of each UNA (municipality, latitude and longitude, USGS topographic quad and tax parcels)
+Location of each UNA (municipality, latitude and longitude, USGS topographic quad and tax parcels)

-• Map of the UNA
+Map of the UNA

-• Site and vegetation descriptions (general characteristics)
+Site and vegetation descriptions (general characteristics)

-• Reasons for selection (Why is this a UNA?)
+Reasons for selection (Why is this a UNA?)

-• Special land-use information (land-use or legal designations, water resources information)
+Special land-use information (land-use or legal designations, water resources information)

-• Conservation information (adjacent land use, sensitivity of site to visitors, evidence of disturbance, management)
+Conservation information (adjacent land use, sensitivity of site to visitors, evidence of disturbance, management)

-• Physical characteristics of each site (slope, elevation, soil types, geological features)
+Physical characteristics of each site (slope, elevation, soil types, geological features)

-• Biological characteristics (ecological communities, plant and animal species present)
+Biological characteristics (ecological communities, plant and animal species present)

-How will people use the UNA Inventory?
+How do people use the UNA Inventory?

 The UNA Inventory has three main purposes: